-Disability support services are arranged on an individual case-by-case basis for gualified students with learning, physical or other disabilities.
+Disability support services are arranged on an individual case-by-case basis for qualified students with learning, physical or other disabilities.
 Services may include:

+- priority registration

+- note-taking assistance

+- special parking provisions

+- adapted testing

-- priority registration note-taking assistance reader services
+- reader services

 - information and referrals

-- special parking provisions adapted testing

 - special equipment & equipment adaptation.

-Prospective students who may qualify should contact Jose Sanchez at 361-582-2457 at least one month prior to registration.
+Prospective students who may qualify should contact Dolores Solis at 361-582-2400 at least one month prior to registration.
 Supporting documentation may be required.
-A Disability Support Services Student Handbook is available in the Counseling Services Office.
+A Disability Support Services Student Handbook is available in the Advising and Counseling Services Office.
 Students with disabilities, who feel that their rights have been violated, have the right to file a grievance.
-The procedure for doing so is outlined in the Disability Support Services Student Handbook and on page 39 of this handbook.
+The procedure for doing so is outlined in the Disability Support Services Student Handbook and on page 24 of this handbook.